AnirbanHFX/Decision-Tree/README.md

 The dataset is recursively partitioned on the basis of maximum Information Gain.

-Currently the program is designed to run with boolean datasets. data2.csv and test2.csv where used to test the program.
+Currently the program is designed to run with boolean datasets. data2.csv and test2.csv were used to test the program.